jayy1705/jayy1705/README.md

 My name is Jayyidan Abdurrohman, I'm a 3rd year Computer Science (Information Systems) student at University of Malaya.
 I'm highly passionate in Data Science & Analytics and actively curious and learning the data-related field.
 Currently, I'm doing my Industrial Training at West Malayan Group as Data Analyst Intern.

-Also, I'm currently developing my own Portfolio Website which can be visited at [jayyidan.com](https://www.jayyidan.com)
+Also, I'm developing my own Portfolio Website which can be visited at [jayyidan.com](https://www.jayyidan.com)

 ---